pkl-community/pkl-dart/README.md

 ## Usage

-The primary entry point to the library is the `Evaluator`.
-It's recommended to use the `withEvaluatorPreconfigured` helper, which automatically manages the lifecycle of the underlying Pkl process.
+The primary entry point to the library is the `Evaluator` class.
+For simple, one-off evaluations, use the static `run` methods, which automatically manage the lifecycle of the underlying Pkl process.

 ### Basic Evaluation